wwwApp/IDM361/final/README.md

-# 1 to 100 – A simple brain-training game to help you concentrate!
+# 1 to 100

+** A simple brain-training game to help you concentrate! **

-This is the final project for IDM361: Interactive App Desig I
+This is the final project for IDM361: Interactive App Design I

 The main goal of the game is to help you build your concentration as completing a simple task of reaching from 1 to 100.